Hickman Youth Coed NFL Flag Football

 MOUTH GUARDS ARE REQUIRED FOR ALL PARTICIPANTS AND ARE NOT INCLUDED WITH REGISTRATION.

-The six-week season typically begins mid-late August through early October and games are commonly held on Saturday mornings or Sunday afternoon/evenings.
+The six-week season typically begins mid-late August through early October and games are commonly held on Friday, Saturday, or Sunday depending on the age division.

 Due to limited field availability, games may be held on weekday evenings based on registration amounts.
 No games will be held on Wednesdays or Sunday mornings.